 Stormwater shall be conveyed to Council's stormwater management system.
+Refer to Section 3 Requirements Applying to all Types of Development.

 For new developments, including demolition, the capacity, size, construction and placement of solid waste, liquid waste and recyclable storage facilities are to be determined according to estimated amounts supplied by the applicant of waste and recyclables generated, safe means of collection, cleanliness and unobtrusive effects on the building and immediate adjoining areas.